jbphys/ML_Ising_Criticality/README.md

 All the codes which were used to make the plots in the paper can be found within the folder "Codes".

 **final-v0-mag-chi-xi.ipynb** : Generates the figures 2,3 and 4 in the paper.
 It takes the generated data as input and computes the magnetization, susceptibility and Correlation length.
+This file was created to run in Kaggle.
+The initialization and Data file inputs reflect this.